jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

-This is the result with the standard 'historical antiqua' font!
+This is the result with the standard 'historical antiqua' font (not training)!
 So maybe this is it.
 Easy solution to a hard problem.
 Now I have to try it with the whole book.
 I will update this post if necessary.

 * * *